-Senior Contracts Managers in the United States can expect to earn a very generous salary, with average salaries (in the ballpark of $102K) surpassing six figures annually.
-Residence is the biggest factor affecting pay for this group, followed by years of experience.
-Nearly all report receiving medical and dental coverage from their employers and most collect vision insurance.
-Job satisfaction is high and work is enjoyable for most Senior Contracts Managers.
-Women Senior Contracts Managers who took the survey just slightly outnumber men.
-Participants in PayScale's salary questionnaire provided the particulars of this report.
+Senior Contracts Managers in the United States can expect to earn a very generous salary, with average salaries (in the ballpark of $103K) surpassing six figures annually.
+Career length is the biggest factor affecting pay for this group, followed by geography.
+Nearly all enjoy medical and dental coverage in this occupation, and most get vision benefits.
+Job satisfaction is reported as high by the vast majority of workers.
+Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 57 percent.
+The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Senior Contracts Manager

 A senior contract manager is responsible for ensuring that all aspects of a contract are completed on time and as promised.
 They typically serve the primary contact for clients within the company and all vendors, and they are responsible for handling employee issues, questions, and discipline as needed.
 A senior contract manager must be able to meet multiple deadlines and to juggle multiple projects simultaneously, and they must be able to coordinate between several teams and departments.
 The individual should also have experience quoting project proposals and accurately proposing and implementing a strict budget.
 The manager is also responsible for ordering and approving all materials necessary for the completion of all projects.
 They also oversee the maintenance of all equipment and other assets needed for the completion of any and all contracts.Read More...

 The individual must possess a strong work ethic, be a team player, and have a proven ability to manage both people and assets.
 Extensive industry experience and/or a bachelor's degree in business administration or a related field is generally preferred.
 Additional certifications in program management and program management proposal are often preferred as well.
 The senior contract manager should have strong communication skills, and a background in technical writing is preferred.